StackMCP

 }

-Each of these components follows the same pattern: use the hook, define a schema, handle the call, render nothing.
-The tool providers sit alongside your visible UI components and make your app's capabilities discoverable to agents.
+Each component follows the same pattern: use the hook, define a schema, handle the call, render nothing.

 Next.js App Router Considerations

 WebMCP tools use browser APIs, so they must be registered in Client Components.
-You cannot call navigator.modelContext in a Server Component.
-But that does not mean you need to make your entire app client-rendered.
+But you do not need to make your entire app client-rendered.

-The recommended pattern is a WebMCPProvider component at the layout level:
+The recommended pattern is a WebMCPProvider at the layout level:

 // app/layout.tsx